fox9909/CoqQLR/README.md

 # Introduction

-This is a project about a Hoare Logic for Local reasoning about quantum programs.
+This is a project about a Hoare Logic for Local reasoning about classical-quantum programs.

 # Installation

-coqQ_LR is currently compatible with Coq 8.16.
+CoqQLR is currently compatible with Coq 8.16.

 First, download the project: